kammitama5/kammitama5.github.io/_posts/2017-5-30-Tuesday-May-30th.md

   again this upcoming Saturday
   for four weekends.
 There is a pre-assigment, so I have to get caught up on that, too.

+## Here are some notes I took today:

 ![cathe_001](/images/cathe_001.png)